spacez320/eudaimonia/posts/go-notes.md

     go install project

 Go dependencies are done with Go Modules.
-Dependencies will be detected within their use in code and then automatically downloaded.
+Dependencies will be detected within their use in code and then automatically included (but may need to be downloaded).

     cd ./project
     go mod init project
+    go get <package>
     go mod tidy

 Projects with a `main` package and a `main.go` file can be directly executed.